Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Consequences of the main theorem

-We move now to the case of products.
-In the setting of Theorem \ref{main_theorem2}, suppose that with $n\geq 2$, where each factor $H_i$ is a locally compact and second countable group with $\Hcb^2(H_i;\matR)=0$.
-We suppose that $\Gamma$ is \emph{irreducible} in the sense of Burger and Monod, namely we ask that each projection of $\Gamma$ in $H_i$ is dense in $H_i$.
-Additionally, we set for $i=1,\ldots,n$ and we assume that each $H'_i$ acts ergodically on $X$ (that is $H$ acts on $X$ irreducibly in the sense of \cite{burger2:articolo}).
-By \cite[Corollary 15]{burger2:articolo}, we get that the map
+In other words, without assuming that $\Hb^2(\Gamma;\matR)$ vanishes, we only have the bound of Equation \eqref{bound}. \end{oss}

-induced by the inclusion of coefficients $\matR\hookrightarrow \Linf(X;\matR)$ defined in \eqref{eq_inclusion} is an isomorphism.
-Combining with the inclusion in Equation \eqref{equation_inclusion}, we get an inclusion
+We move now to the case of products, namely when with $n\geq 2$, where each factor $H_i$ is a locally compact and second countable group with $\Hm_{\textup{cb}}^2(H_i;\matR)=0$.
+We set for $i=1,\ldots,n$ and we assume that each $H'_i$ acts ergodically on $X$ (that is $H$ acts on $X$ \emph{irreducibly} in the sense of Burger-Monod).
+Following \cite{burger2:articolo}, we say that $\Gamma$ is \emph{irreducible} if each projection of $\Gamma$ in $H_i$ is dense in $H_i$.
+In this setting we are able to prove the following result. \begin{prop} Let $n\geq 2$.
+Consider an irreducible lattice $\Gamma<\prod\limits_{i=1}^n H_i$ in a product of locally compact second countable groups with $\Hcb^2(H_i;\matR)=0$ for $i=1,\ldots, n$. and a simple Hermitian Lie group $G$ not of tube type.
+Let $(X,\mu_X)$ be an irreducible standard Borel $H$-space and assume that the $\Gamma$-action is ergodic.
+Then it holds that